Graph-structured tensor optimization for nonlinear density control and mean field games

 Here, $\tilde{\mu}_1$ and $\tilde{\mu}_2$ are the two distributions given in Figure~\ref{subfig:2d_ex_target_dists}.
-Moreover, the linear cost $c_{3}$, associated with species $3$, and the target distribution $\tilde{\mu}^{(4)}$, associated with species $4$, are both given in Figure~\ref{subfig:2d_ex_linear_costs}. \footnote{Note that $\tilde{\mu}_2$ and $\tilde{\mu}^{(4)}$ are uniform distributions.
-The former has the same total mass as the total distribution $\mu_0$, and the latter the same as $\mu_0^{(4)}$.} Finally, for the capacity constraint \eqref{eq:2d_example_const3}, $\kappa_j$ is illustrated in Figure~\ref{subfig:2d_ex_constraints}, while for the capacity constraint \eqref{eq:2d_example_const4}, $\kappa^{(1)}$ is zero in the lower half of the domain and infinite for the upper half.
+Moreover, the linear cost $c_{3}$, associated with species $3$, and the target distribution $\tilde{\nu}$, associated with species $4$, are both given in Figure~\ref{subfig:2d_ex_linear_costs}. \footnote{Note that $\tilde{\mu}_2$ and $\tilde{\nu}$ are uniform distributions.
+The former has the same total mass as the total distribution $\mu_0$, and the latter the same as $\mu_{4, 0}$.} Finally, for the capacity constraint \eqref{eq:2d_example_const3}, $\kappa_j$ is illustrated in Figure~\ref{subfig:2d_ex_constraints}, while for the capacity constraint \eqref{eq:2d_example_const4}, $\tilde{\kappa}$ is zero in the lower half of the domain and infinite for the upper half.

-The multi-marginal optimal transport reformulation of \eqref{eq:2d_example} was solved using Algorithm~\ref{alg:multi_species}.
-The latter is adapted as in Section~\ref{sec:multiple_costs} to handle both the costs on the total marginals in \eqref{eq:2d_example_cost} and the inequality constraints in \eqref{eq:2d_example_const3}; details on the Fenchel conjugates of the functions involved can be found in Table~\ref{tab:example_functionals}.
-Results are shown in Figure~\ref{fig:2d_ex_species}, where the initial distributions $\mu_{0}^{(\ell)}$ for the different agents can be seen in the left-most column (showing time point $j = 0$).
+The graph-structured tensor optimization reformulation of \eqref{eq:2d_example} was solved using Algorithm~\ref{alg:multi_species}.
+The latter is adapted as in Section~\ref{sec:multiple_costs} to handle both the costs on the total marginals in \eqref{eq:2d_example_cost} and the inequality constraints in \eqref{eq:2d_example_const3}; details on the Fenchel conjugates of the functions involved can be found in Appendix~\ref{app:fenchel}.
+Results are shown in Figure~\ref{fig:2d_ex_species}, where the initial distributions $\mu_{\ell, 0}$ for the different agents can be seen in the left-most column (showing time point $j = 0$).